spider-rs/spider/examples/README.md

 - `cargo run --example scrape`

-Scrape and download the html file to fs [Download HTML](./download.rs). \*Note: Only HTML is downloaded.
+Scrape and download the html file to fs [Download HTML](./download.rs). \*Note: Enable feature flag [full_resources] to gather all files like css, jss, and etc.

 - `cargo run --example download`